 Sustained Winds: >156 mph

 Category 5 is the highest category of the Saffir–Simpson scale.
 These storms cause complete roof failure on many residences and industrial buildings and some complete building failures with small utility buildings blown over or away.
 The collapse of many wide-span roofs and walls, especially those with no interior supports, is common.
 Very heavy and irreparable damage to wood frame structures and total destruction to mobile/manufactured homes is prevalent.
 Only a few types of structures are capable of surviving intact, and only if located at least 3 to 5 miles inland.
 They include office buildings, condominium and apartment buildings, and hotels.
 These types of structures are typically made of solid concrete or steel frame construction.
-Err on the side of caution concerning public multi-story concrete parking garages.
+Error on the side of caution concerning public multi-story concrete parking garages.
 The absolute destruction of a structure is fairly certain.